12 Steps to a New Career

 Candidates who fail at interviews usually do so because they were unprepared.
 I’ll help you prepare to be the leading candidate.

-11. Negotiating Your Salary
+Chapter 11.
+Negotiating Your Salary

 You may have limited opportunities to negotiate your salary.
 I’ll help you prepare in advance so you know how to respond to questions that won’t diminish your options.